Introduction

 Definition

-Reverse web proxy capabilities should use an exception-based forwarding model, whereby access through the service is limited to services that are explicitly permitted, and all other connections denied.
-In other words, allowing all web traffic through a reverse web proxy should not be permitted.
-Organisations should implement business logic through reverse web proxy configuration that applies their organisation’s (or application’s) security policies.
+Reverse web proxy capabilities should use an exception-based forwarding model.
+Access through the service is limited to explicitly permitted services, with all other connections denied.
+Do not allow all web traffic through a reverse web proxy.
+Instead, implement business logic in the reverse web proxy configuration that applies security policies for the organisation or application.

-A proxy that does not perform a business or security function should be decommissioned.
-At a minimum, a proxy should support operational outcomes (i.e. a business outcome) as well as the security functions of logging, protocol enforcement, and some level of access control (such as URL allow-listing).
+Decommission any proxy that does not perform a business or security function.
+At minimum, a proxy should support business outcomes, as well as the security functions of logging, protocol enforcement, and some level of access control (such as URL allow listing).

-It is highly recommended that reverse web proxies that terminate TLS sessions subsequently re-encrypt TLS traffic prior to forwarding traffic to the web services origin server(s).
-Reverse web proxies, including CDN services, should be the only path to access content hosted on origin servers from outside of the security domain.
+It is highly recommended that reverse web proxies that terminate TLS sessions subsequently re-encrypt TLS traffic before forwarding traffic to the web services origin server(s).
+Reverse web proxies, including CDN services, should be the only path to access content hosted on origin servers outside of the security domain.

 By using third parties (such as an MSP or CSP) to host (cache or proxy) web content, an organisation is implicitly trusting that service.
-Organisations should understand each party’s role under the services Shared Responsibility Model, and assess suitability based on supply chain risk analysis.
+Organisations should understand each party’s role under the services Shared Responsibility Model, and assess supply chain risks.

 Security visibility

-A reverse web proxy capability should provide security features:
+A reverse web proxy capability should provide the following security measures:

 - payload inspection